NPLinker/nplinker/project_setup.md

 ## Logging

 - We recommend using the logging module for getting useful information from your module (instead of using print).
-- The project is set up with a logging example.
 - [Relevant section in the guide](https://guide.esciencecenter.nl/#/best_practices/language_guides/python?id=logging)

 ## CHANGELOG.md